Probing the Atmospheres of Young Long-Period Sub-Neptune Progenitors with ELT/ANDES: Results and discussion

 \\ Next, we look at a scenario where the detrending is performed using the SVD+MLR based algorithm in \texttt{Upamana}, but we do not reprocess our template model before we perform the cross-correlation analysis.
-This kind of cross-correlation analysis were used in some of the pioneering studies in the field \citep[see][as examples]{snellen2010orbital,brogi2012signature,de2013detection} to showcase detections in hot Jupiters, and are still used for HRCCS analyses today.
-We use a common value of $k=4$ as the number of singular vectors to be used to perform our detrending.
+This kind of cross-correlation analysis was used in some of the pioneering studies in the field \citep[see][as examples]{snellen2010orbital,brogi2012signature,de2013detection} to showcase detections in hot Jupiters, and are still used for HRCCS analyses today.
+We use a common value of $k=6$ as the number of singular vectors to be used to perform our detrending.
 This is an ad-hoc choice and not based on any injection-retrieval studies, but we observe that detections can be found for values extending until at least $k=10$ (no further values were tested).
-Additionally, we also remove the spectral orders where the telluric contamination is seen to be the highest (corresponding to spectral orders 19 and 20 for CARMENES).
-The orbital trace plots for this scenario are provided in the bottom row of Figure \ref{fig:v1298taubtrails}.
+Additionally, we also remove the spectral orders where residual telluric contamination can be seen at RV = 0\,kms$^{-1}$ from order-wise CCF plots (corresponding to spectral orders 8, 9, 10, 11, 13 and 21 for CARMENES).
+The orderwise co-added orbital trace plots for this scenario are provided in the bottom row of Figure \ref{fig:v1298taubtrails}.
 In comparison to the corresponding optimistic detrending scenarios, no clear orbital trace is visible in the first two nights.
-In the third night, however, the exoplanet trail is slightly visible at its expected location, but is then followed by an anti-trail of negative CCF values extending everywhere in the out-of-transit orbital phases.
+In the third night, however, the exoplanet trail is very slightly visible at its expected location, but is then followed by an anti-trail of negative CCF values extending into the out-of-transit orbital phases.
 The presence of such out-of-transit anti-trails was also indicated by \citet{palle2025ground}. \citet{cheverall2024feasibility} and \citet{dash2024constraints} had pointed out that the presence of an injected signal in transmission would produce out-of-transit artefacts in the out-of transit phases after the application of a time-domain SVD based detrending procedure.
 The application of these artefacts is due to the inability of the detrending algorithm to properly account for the presence of an exoplanetary signal in only a few exposures, thus over-correcting for this phenomenon in the out-of-transit phases.
-The presence of such out-of-transit artefacts would then produce an anti-CCF trail in the our-of-transit phases if the exoplanet template is used for cross-correlation.
+The presence of such out-of-transit artefacts would then produce an anti-CCF trail in the our-of-transit phases if the exoplanet template is used for cross-correlation (see Appendix \ref{reprocesseffect} for a more in-depth explanation).
 Nevertheless, the inability to pin-point an orbital trace means that the level of detection (using only the CCF values within the ingress and egress points) varies strongly as seen in the bottom row of Figure \ref{fig:v1298taubopvsnorep}.
 For Night 1, there is no detection at the expected orbital parameters, with the exoplanet signal presumably being almost completely removed by the SVD based detrending scenario and only resulting in a weak signature at a far-off higher $K_\mathrm{P}$ value.
 Night 2 showcases a scenario with the region indicating a strong preference for the retrieved $K_\mathrm{P}$ being much higher compared to the injected value.
 For Night 3, there is still a detection but the constraints on $K_\mathrm{P}$ are weaker compared to its optimistic detrending scenario counterpart. \\